riophae/vue-treeselect/README.md

 ### Credits

-This package is inspired by [vue-multiselect](https://github.com/monterail/vue-multiselect), [react-select](https://github.com/JedWatson/react-select) and [Ant Design](https://github.com/ant-design/ant-design/).
+This project is inspired by [vue-multiselect](https://github.com/monterail/vue-multiselect), [react-select](https://github.com/JedWatson/react-select) and [Ant Design](https://github.com/ant-design/ant-design/).
 Special thanks go to their respective authors!

 Some icons used in this project: